 Hilly region covers 68 percent of total land area.
 It is formed by the Mahabharat range that soars to touch mountain regions in the altitude of 600 m to 4700 m height.
 In winter, snow may fall in high hills.
 This region is formed by beautiful valleys like Kathmandu and Pokhara which is now famous for its fascinating lakes in Pokhara Fewa, Begnas and Rupa.
 Tilicho Lake in the Manang District which is known as the highest lake in the world is situated at 5180m on the bottom of Tilicho peak.
 Swimming and boating in these lakes be can enjoyed by everyone.
 The three major rivers Koshi, Gandaki and Karnali come out from Himalaya and flow through this region.

 3. Tarai (plain) Region

 Terai region covers 17 percent of total land area.
 This is a plain land area of Nepal in the altitude of 70m above sea level to 600 m in height.
 This region is home to religious places, national parks and wild life reserves.
 The famous religious places are Janakpur, Lumbini and Barahachhetra.
-Lumbini is the birthplace of Lord Buddha who is the activator of world peace.
+Lumbini is the birthplace of Lord Buddha who is the outdoor activator of world peace.
 There are four national parks and wild life reserves in this region, among them are Chitwan National park which is the most famous for rhinoceros.
 If you need more information about History, Geography of Nepal fell free to contact us.